isomerpages/mse/news/-parliament-Q-&-A/_posts/2022-10-03-written-reply-to-pq-on-non-disposables-for-dine-in-at-hawker-centres.md

 ---
-title: Written Reply to Parliamentary Question on Disposables for Dine-in Meals at Hawker Centres by Mr Baey Yam Keng, Senior Parliamentary Secretary for Sustainability and the Environment
+title: Written Reply to Parliamentary Question on Disposables for Dine-in Meals at Hawker Centres by Ms Grace Fu, Minister for Sustainability and the Environment
 permalink: /resource-room/category/2022-10-03-written-reply-to-pq-on-non-disposables-for-dine-in-at-hawker-centres/
 image:
 file_url:
 description:
 ---
-#### Written Reply to Parliamentary Question on Disposables for Dine-in Meals at Hawker Centres by Mr Baey Yam Keng, Senior Parliamentary Secretary for Sustainability and the Environment
+#### Written Reply to Parliamentary Question on Disposables for Dine-in Meals at Hawker Centres by Ms Grace Fu, Minister for Sustainability and the Environment

 **Mr Louis Ng Kok Kwang:** To ask the Minister for Sustainability and the Environment (a) for each year in the past five years, how many and what percentage of stallholders at hawker centres have not provided disposables for dine-in meals; and (b) what steps the Ministry will take in the coming years to further reduce the use of disposables for dine-in meals at hawker centres.